Mid-Senior Engineers: Reinvent your career with Robotics, earning $100k-$200k+ in the next 90 days. Learn More

 Control Devices using a Web Browser (NodeMCU)

-Disclosure: Some of the links below are affiliate links.
+Disclosure: Some of the links in this post are affiliate links.
 This means that, at zero cost to you, Learn Robotics will earn an affiliate commission if you click through the link and finalize a purchase.
 Learn Robotics is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a way for websites to earn advertising revenues by advertising and linking to Amazon.com.

 In this post, I will show you how to connect your NodeMCU or ESP8266 development board to the Internet, and control devices using a web browser.
 You can use it for a number of projects like, automation, controlling robots over a long distance, and much more.
 Before you get started checkout the previous article on using ESP8266.
 So without wasting any more time, let’s get started.